British tsunami brothers use funky footwear to help children

 "Doing the volunteering work we always saw children worse off than we were," said Paul, adding that living through the tsunami had given them a "no fear" approach to life.

-"Now we just want to grow Gandys so we can open another centre after this one and then more."
+"Now we just want to grow Gandys so we can open another center after this one and then more."

 (Additional reporting by Will Russell from Reuters TV , Editing by Lisa Anderson.)